Bedal Peak

 Bedal Peak is a 6,554 ft mountain summit located in the North Cascades, in Snohomish County of Washington state.
-The mountain is situated in the Henry M. Jackson Wilderness, on land managed by Mount Baker-Snoqualmie National Forest.
-The nearest higher neighbor is line parent Sloan Peak, 2 mi to the south-southeast.
+The mountain is situated in the Henry M. Jackson Wilderness, on land managed by the Mount Baker-Snoqualmie National Forest.
+The nearest higher neighbor is the line parent Sloan Peak, 2 mi to the south-southeast.
 Precipitation runoff from the peak drains west to the South Fork Sauk River via Bedal Creek, as well as north and east into tributaries of the North Fork.
 The north and south forks merge at the northwest base of the mountain to form the Sauk River.
 Topographic relief is significant as the summit rises 5,250 ft above the Sauk River Valley and Mountain Loop Highway in approximately two miles.

 History

-This geographical feature's name has been officially adopted by the U.S. Board on Geographic Names to remember James Bedal (1862–1932), who settled at the base of the peak with his wife Susie in 1892.
+This geographical feature's toponym has been officially adopted by the U.S. Board on Geographic Names to remember James Bedal (1862–1932), who settled at the base of the peak with his wife Susie in 1892.
 He worked for the National Forest Service.
 The first ascent of the summit was made circa 1921 by Harry Bedal who was the son of James.
 Harry is also credited with the first ascents of Sloan Peak and Three Fingers.